matthewdevaney/copilot-studio-transcript-viewer/README.md

 # Copilot Studio Transcript Viewer

-__Copilot Studio Transcript Viewer__ is a Power Apps code app  that enables you to explore the *full* conversation transcripts for any agent and see *hidden* their details to assist with troubleshooting.
+__Copilot Studio Transcript Viewer__ is a Power Apps code app  that enables you to explore the *full* conversation transcripts for any agent and see *hidden* details to assist with troubleshooting.

 Transcripts can be accessed in two ways:
 - Search for a transcript in the *current environment* where the app is installed.